 Martha’s heart sank and her stomach churned at Mary’s response to her good news.
 But she wasn’t surprised.
 Mary had given up hope when Lazarus drew his last breath.
-Her waiting ended with the death of her brother.
-Martha hadn’t completed her waiting.
-She knew that when the Master came things would be better.
-She had no intention of letting Mary’s attitude have an affect on her hope in Him.
 Straightening her form, Martha stood tall and headed down the path out of the village.
 The familiar form of Jesus came into view as they each neared the place where the body of Lazarus lay.
 As her heart rapidly pounded within her, Martha quickened her steps toward Jesus and fell at His feet.
 Then looking up, her eyes saw the compassion expressed on His face.
 “Oh, Lord!”
 Her voice quivering.
 “If you had been here, Lazarus would not have died.”
 Jesus looked steadily and calmly at her.
-Waiting.

 Trembling, Martha continued.
 “But I know that even now, God will give you whatever you ask.”

-Martha had waited and was blessed.
-Her waiting was over.
-Filled with joy she ran to get Mary.
-“The Teacher is here and is asking for you.”
+Excitedly Martha ran to Mary.
+“The teacher is here and is asking for you.”
 Mary was waiting.
 She ran to Jesus, as had her sister, and falling before Him cried, “Lord, if you would have been here, my brother would not have died.”
-She expressed the same words that Martha had; yet without the expression of faith her sister had.
 The wailing of Mary and those who had gathered at the tomb aroused a strong emotional reaction in the Savior.
 Jesus wept.